 While a buyer’s agent receives a commission, as with any other agent, this is built into the purchase price.
 When the seller is discussing price with the listing agent/company, he/she is factoring in the 4%-6% sales commission.
 As a buyer, you do not pay any extra fees.
-What does this really mean?
-You are paying the commission regardless, whether or not you choose to have your own representation.
+What does this mean?
+You are paying the commission regardless, whether or not you choose to having representation.

 How can this be so?
 A seller negotiates a commission with the listing agent, who receives half the commission.
 The other half is paid to the party that brings in the buyer.
 If this is the same agent, he or she keeps the entire commission.
-Obviously, the agent has an incentive to sell his/her listings.
-However, under The Real Estate Board of New York (REBNY) bylaws, cannot refuse to submit an offer from a buyer with his/her own representation.
-In fact, approx. 90% of the sales transactions settled in New York City involve an agent representing each side.
-If a colleague of the listing agent sells the apartment, the brokerage firm gets the whole fee.
-It is important to understand that if you use a buyer’s agent within the same dual agency company as the listing agent, the buyer’s agent also owes a fiduciary duty to the seller.
+The agent has an incentive to sell his/her listings.
+However, under The Real Estate Board of New York (REBNY) bylaws, cannot refuse to submit an offer from a buyer with his/her representation.
+Approx. 90% of the sales transactions settled in New York City involve an agent representing each side.
+If a colleague of the listing agent sells the apartment, the brokerage firm gets the entire fee.
+It is essential to understand that if you use a buyer’s agent within the same dual agency company as the listing agent, the buyer’s agent also owes a fiduciary duty to the seller.
 This is unlike using an exclusive buyers agent in a single agency real estate firm.

-At Elika Associates, we value our reputation and would rather expand our business with satisfied client relationships that refer other people over the long term.
+At Elika Associates, we value our reputation and would instead expand our business with satisfied client relationships that refer other people over the long term.